Are you trying to work out which Kilimanjaro route to choose for your trek? Fear not, this page will help you make the right choice.

 - The Machame route is highly recommended for scenic value and has a high success rate, especially if you choose the 7-day itinerary.

 - The six-day options is not recommended for first-time trekkers

 - It is a great Kilimanjaro route for acclimatization as it has a climb high, sleep low opportunity for trekkers on day 3.
 Here trekkers climb from Shira Camp 2 to Lava Tower at 4,600 meters, where they have lunch and then hike back down to Barranco Camp (3,900 meters) to sleep

 - Like all Kilimanjaro routes, the Machame is a challenging trek with stunning scenery through four diverse climatic zones

 - There is a good opportunity to split pre-summit day climb by adding an extra rest day at Karanga Camp (only available to seven day trekkers) to leave hikers well rested before summiting

 - The route has however got very popular over the past few years which means it can get busy, especially at Barranco where climbers join up with trekkers from the Lemosho, Shira and Umbwe routes (see details on Barranco Wall)

 - The Machame route only offers fully catered camping

 - The Lemosho is a beautiful route that departs from the West side of Mount Kilimanjaro

 - Due to its route profile the Lemosho can be completed on a seven or eight day itinerary and offers lots of opportunities to properly acclimatize.
-Because of it’s versatile route profile it is a highly recommended Kilimanjaro route that has relatively high summit success rates
+Because of it’s versatile route profile it is one of the best Kilimanjaro routes and has high summit success rates

 - It is also recommended as the starting point is relatively remote and hence provides trekkers with a rather untouched and wild start to their Kilimanjaro adventure.
 Spotting large wildlife, like antelope, buffalo and even elephant is unusual but not impossible